 - This is the waffle maker I use and love!

 - I recommend lite canned coconut milk, the Thai Kitchen brand for best results.
 This is the creamiest and best tasting coconut milk and will yield the best results, taste-wise and texture-wise.
 It also gives the best vanilla cake flavor, but if you must, then you can sub with cashew milk or soy milk, but just know the waffles will be slightly less rich and less moist.
+OR sub with another high fat milk like Malk almond milk.

 - To a large bowl, add the oat flour, cornstarch, baking powder and salt and whisk well.